imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.5.3

+- 💄 add tag for decoration
+- 🐛 fix condition to detect task edit

 ### 1.5.2

 - 💄 show emoji at task edit area and file upload area